Ietu/YouTubeDownloader/README.md

 # YouTubeDownloader
 Simple command-line interface tool to download YouTube a single video or full playlists as mp3 or mp4.
 I used this to create a local spotify playlist from a YouTube playlist.
-Automatically selects highest quality pytube supportss
+Automatically selects highest quality pytube supports.

 > [!NOTE]
+> Playlist needs to at least Unlisted or Public, Private playlists can't be downloaded.
+>
 > Uses ```pytube``` and ```moviepy``` libraries, install them first with:
 >
 > ```pip install -r requirements.txt```